|

 Stable Estimation of Heterogeneous Treatment Effects

-A. Wu, K. Kuang, R. Xiong, B. Li, and F. Wu
+A. Wu, K. Kuang, R. Xiong, B. Li, F. Wu

 ICML 2023